Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Finite Propagation Speed of Solutions of the Schr o dindger Wave Equation. Essential Self-Adjointness of the Schr o dinger Operator.

-Both Orochko~\cite{Oro88} and Chumak~\cite{Chumak1973} explicitly described how solutions of~\eqref{eqn:hyperbolic-equation-main} with compactly supported $f$ in the initial conditions propagate with time; Chumak showed that for the case of Laplace-Beltrami operator the characteristic cone with the vertex at $(\tnot, \xnot)$ is locally spanned by curves $\{(t, x) \in \mathbb{R}\times M: \tnot - t = s(\xnot, x)\}$, where $s(\xnot, x)$ is the distance along a geodesic curve connecting $x$ and $\xnot$.
+Both Orochko~\cite{Oro88} and Chumak~\cite{Chumak1973} explicitly described how solutions of~\eqref{eqn:hyperbolic-equation-main} with compactly supported $f$ in the initial conditions propagate with time.
+Chumak showed that for the case of the Laplace\text{--}Beltrami operator, the characteristic cone with the vertex at $(\tnot, \xnot)$ is locally spanned by curves $\{(t, x) \in \mathbb{R}\times M: \tnot - t = s(\xnot, x)\}$, where $s(\xnot, x)$ is the distance along a geodesic curve connecting $x$ and $\xnot$.

-Orochko introduced the notion of \textit{consistent triples} to track the propagation speed, which largely depends on the growth of the eigenvalues of the main symbol of the corresponding second order elliptic operator in the divergent form in $L^{2}(\RRn)$.
-The potential $\Vm$ is assumed to belong to $K_{n}(\RRn)$, a uniform Kato class, i.e. it is a small perturbation of the main symbol operator.
+Orochko introduced the notion of \textit{consistent triples} to track the propagation speed, which largely depends on the growth of the eigenvalues of the main symbol of the corresponding second-order elliptic operator in the divergent form in $L^{2}(\RRn)$.
+The potential $\Vm$ is assumed to belong to $K_{n}(\RRn)$, a uniform Kato class, i.e., it is a small perturbation of the main symbol operator.

-So, in the spirit of these works, we want also to explicitely estimate a propagation speed based on the results in Section~\ref{chap:uniqueness} with the focus on singularities of the potential $\Vm$ and on infinity of $M$.
+Therefore, in the spirit of these works, we also want to estimate a propagation speed on the basis of the results in Section~\ref{chap:uniqueness}, with a focus on singularities of the potential $\Vm$ and on infinity of $M$.